Marantle/nutcracker/README.md

 ###Nutcracker
-A little personal project for parsing monthly salaries from a csv file and exposes them on a simple website.
+A little personal project for parsing monthly salaries from a csv file and exposing them on a simple website.

-The data is read from \src\main\resources\HourList201403.csv and test data is read from \src\test\resources\testhours.csv
+The data is read from \src\main\resources\hourlist.csv and the test data is read from \src\test\resources\testhours.csv.

-Implemented using Spring Boot Web framework and Thymeleaf as the templating engine for frontend.
+Implemented using Spring Boot Web framework for backend and Thymeleaf as the templating engine for frontend.
 The front end is a simple website composed mostly of simple tables that expose the data, using Bootstrap.

 As this handles currencies, I've used BigDecimal's to keep the currencies as accurate as possible, could also propabbly have used integer/long to represent cents.